 Q: Are there risk factors for inguinal hernias?

-A: Prematurity is certainly the biggest one, and there is a somewhat loose association with family history, but the majority tend to be random.
+A: Prematurity is certainly the biggest risk, and there is a somewhat loose association with family history, but the majority tend to be random.
 There is a higher incidence of herniation with twins.

 Q: What are the complications of inguinal hernia?